rendall/one-page-dungeon-navigator/static/dungeons/crypt_of_keverr.md

 # Crypt of Keverr

 _Keverr is long dead, but people are still afraid to come close to the crypt.
 Lately a fearsome wyrm has made its lair here.
-The crypt of Keverr is home to a highly valued specie of plants._
+The crypt of Keverr is home to a highly valued species of plant._

 1. A rear entrance into the crypt.
 2. A reinforced chest with a strange, humming object.